-Ever wonder why the Caribbean water is so blue?
+So, you’re wondering why the Caribbean water is so blue, right?

-There are actually a lot of factors that contribute to the Caribbean sea being so clear.
+There are a few different factors that contribute to the Caribbean sea being so clear.

-So, in this article, we list the reasons why the Caribbean water is so blue.
+In this article, you’ll discover all the reasons why the Caribbean water is so blue.

 Why is the Caribbean water so blue?

-The general reason why the ocean water is blue is because of the absorption and scattering of light, similarly to why the sky is blue.
+The main reason why ocean water is blue is because of the absorption and scattering of light, similarly to why the sky is blue.
+However, there are several other factors why the Caribbean is that (lighter) blue.
+The shallow depths, light-colored sand and small amount of phytoplankton are the biggest factors.

 1. Shallow Depths